ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 * Review the information in [Planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
 * Review the domain name format.
 The domain name is used to generate the username and server names of the instance.

-The subdomain label is not used for VMware vSphere® 7.0 instances.
+The subdomain label is used only for existing VMware vSphere® 6.x instances.
-{: note}
+{: deprecated}

 | Name        | Value format |
 |:------------|:------------ |